wavejumper/boonmee/README.md

 Some editors, like VSCode come bundled with `tsserver`.

-If you are building a boonmee plugin for VSCode, you can have boonmee connect to a remote instance:
+If you are integrating boonmee with a VSCode plugin, you can have boonmee connect to a remote instance of `tsserver`:

 ```
 ./boonmee --tsserverPort=9433